Conformal Prediction-Based MPC for Stochastic Linear Systems: INTRODUCTION

 \section{INTRODUCTION}

 Model Predictive Control (MPC) \cite{rawlings2020_model} is a well-established approach for controlling complex dynamical systems where performance and safety requirements are paramount.
-When the system model is only partially known or subject to unknown external disturbances, a key objective in MPC is the satisfaction of constraints under uncertainty.
-Robust MPC approaches~ \cite{chisci2001_systems, limon2008_design} ensure constraint satisfaction for worst-case disturbances, but may be overly conservative if some large disturbances occur only rarely, and are ill-suited if the disturbance distribution has unbounded support.
-Stochastic MPC, on the other hand, incorporates distributional information and relaxes the safety requirements for probabilistic guarantees through chance constraints \cite{farina2016_stochastic}.
-Because chance constraints are generally non-convex~\cite{paulson2019_efficient, paulson2020_stochastic}, existing approaches often employ relaxation strategies based on constraint tightening, exploiting probabilistic reachable sets \cite{hewing2020_recursively, kohler2022_recursively} or mean-variance concentration inequalities \cite{farina2015_approach}.
-Nevertheless, these methods are typically confined to Gaussian uncertainty models or result in excessive conservatism under stringent safety requirements such as joint chance constraints.
+When the system model is only partially known or subject to unknown external disturbances, a key objective is the satisfaction of constraints under uncertainty.
+Robust MPC approaches~\cite{chisci2001_systems} ensure constraint satisfaction for worst-case disturbances, but may be overly conservative if large disturbances occur only rarely, and are ill-suited if the disturbance distribution has unbounded support.
+Stochastic MPC (SMPC), on the other hand, incorporates distributional information and relaxes safety requirements through chance constraints \cite{farina2016_stochastic}, which are generally non-convex~\cite{paulson2019_efficient, paulson2020_stochastic}.
+Existing approaches often employ constraint-tightening relaxations, exploiting probabilistic reachable sets (PRS)~\cite{hewing2020_recursively} or mean-variance concentration inequalities \cite{farina2015_approach}, but are typically confined to Gaussian uncertainty or lead to overly conservative behavior under joint-in-time chance constraints.

+Compared to analytical techniques, sampling-based approaches handle cases where distributional information is limited or completely unknown, and usually derive from scenario optimization (SO)~ \cite{campi2011_samplinganddiscarding, campi2019_scenario}, where probabilistic constraints are relaxed using samples \cite{hewing2020_scenariobased}.